 What makes this treatment of the Constitution so pernicious is its effect on students.
 Removed from a social context, cast as an inevitability, the document is elevated to an almost holy status, above analysis and critique.
 This Constitution-as-religious-icon scenario doesn’t allow much wiggle room for student reflection.
 Instead, the teacher’s task is to enlist students in memorizing Constitutional wisdom: What’s meant by “checks and balances”?
 What’s a writ of habeas corpus?
 I’m sure I wasn’t the only student forced to learn by heart and repeat on command: “We the people, in order to form a more perfect union …” This is indoctrination, not education.

 The Constitution Role Play asks students to think critically about a number of issues that confronted the original framers of the Constitution.
-But the role play adds a twist: instead of including only the bankers, lawyers, merchants, and southern planters who attended the actual Constitutional Convention, the activity also invites poor farmers, workers, and enslaved African Americans.
+But the role play adds a twist: instead of including only the bankers, lawyers, merchants, and plantation owners who attended the actual Constitutional Convention, the activity also invites poor farmers, workers, and enslaved African Americans.
 This more representative assembly gives students a chance to see the partisan nature of the actual document produced in 1787.

 In the second lesson (The Constitutional Convention: Who Really Won?), with the Constitution Role Play as background, students are primed to wade into the actual document and analyze parts of it in a social context.